All Episodes

 For we know that, Lord, you're able and you're willing to work through faithful leadership to restore stability, mend our brokenness, heal our wounds, and deliver us from the exploitation of the poor or the least of these, and from favoritism toward the rich, the elite of these.

-our Lord in the complex arena of human relations Help us to make choices on the side of love, not hate, on the side of inclusion, not exclusion, tolerance, not intolerance.
+And now, Lord, in the complex arena of human relations, help us to make choices on the side of love, not hate.

 And as we leave this mountaintop, help us to hold on to the spirit of fellowship and the oneness of our family.

-Let us take that power back to our homes, our workplaces, our churches, our temples, our mosque, wherever we seek your will.
+Let us take that power back to our homes, our workplaces, our churches, our temples, our mosques, wherever we seek your will.

-We go down to walk together, children, pledging that we won't get weary in the difficult days ahead.
+We go now to walk together, children, pledging that we won't get weary in the difficult days ahead.

 We know you will not leave us alone with your hands of power and your heart of love.